 Step 5: Tempering

-- Garnish with coconut and coriander leaves.
+Finally garnish with grated coconut and chopped coriander leaves.

 Tips